 |Xbox 360 Original||180|

-Thanks to recent testing by arstechnica we now have exact benchmarks for Playstation 4 power consumption.
-PS4 energy use appears to be as low as 10 watts on standby and up to 150 watts while gaming.
+Testing by arstechnica for original PS4 consoles showed that PS4 energy use was 10 watts on standby and up to 150 watts during gaming.

 PS4 Energy Usage